-The Waimairi and Ilam streams run through the Waimairi Ward.
+The Waimairi and Ilam Streams run through the Waimairi Ward, and low water levels have been common in the last few years.
 Residents have been concerned that the inner-city Christchurch streams are vanishing and drying up.
-Low water levels have been common in the last few years and this has affected many of Canterbury's waterways in recent months.
-The regional council attributes this to dry weather.
+The Regional Council attributes this to dry weather.
 Many are concerned it may signal the beginning of the end for Christchurch's waterways.